samluescher/django-cms-columns/readme.md

         ('myapp.models.MySpecialPluginModel', 'myapp.cms_plugins.MySpecialPlugin'),
     )

 This setting results in the `cms_columns.register()` method being called for the two plugins.
-That method adds the `column_width` field to each model. __Note that you also need to add this field to your database tables__ if you have already set up your database.
+That method adds the `column_width` field to each model. __Note that you also need to add this field to your database tables__ if you already set up your database.

 Apart from the model, you can also specify the plugin class by putting an item in this setting that is a two-tuple (which is the case for the second item, `MySpecialPluginModel`).
 By doing this you are making sure that `column_width` will be editable if your plugin class contains [fieldsets](http://docs.djangoproject.com/en/dev/ref/contrib/admin/#django.contrib.admin.ModelAdmin.fieldsets).